AniketShukla14/Aniket-Shukla/README.md

   </ol>

 ## Objective
-<li>To showcase the proffesional information this website was created</li>
+<li>To showcase the profesSional information this website was created</li>
 <p align="right">(<a href="#Aniket-Shukla">back to top</a>)</p>